Chanoian/cloud-native-bootcamp-iks-full/lab-08-ci.md

 ## Configuring the delivery pipeline

+0. If you don't have your toolchain open any more, navigate back to it.
 1. Click **Delivery Pipeline** to open the Tekton Delivery Pipeline dashboard.
 Click the **Definitions** tab and complete these tasks:
   - Click **Add** to add your repository.
   - Specify the Git repo and URL that contains the Tekton pipeline definition and related artifacts.
 From the list, select the Git repo that you created earlier.